 You want to scan for tension and any other sensations you notice.
 Then develop strategies to release that tension.
 Simple things like movement or breathwork can make a big difference.
 Staying calm and focused is the key to a successful day, not to mention your health and overall well-being.

 Some of the best minds out there know that to be productive and foster creativity, you don’t need to spend endless hours sitting at a desk.
 Creativity happens as you’re out there doing life; hiking, walking, meditating, or journaling.

-Experiencing life gives you ideas and gets your creative juices flowing.
+Experiencing life gives you ideas and gets your creative juices flowing for better productivity.
 Notice what fuels you.
 Notice what gives you energy and ideas and start doing more of that.

 8. Know Your Strengths and Weaknesses

 If you know what your good at, do it, if you know where you suck, learn to delegate.
 This will save you lots of time and energy.
 If you’re a visionary, you need to spend more time thinking and creating.

 If you suck at managing details, then have someone else be responsible for those.
 Using your strengths and the strengths of others on your team is a win, win for everyone.

 9. Get Rid of Distractions That Weigh You Down